ahanba/hiatus/README.markdown

 ### Features
 + hiatus can automatically convert dictionary form into possible active forms for English (Optional).
   Example: Converts **write** into RegExp **(?:write|writes|writing|wrote|written)**.
-+ Auto-detect encoding with [chardet2](https://github.com/janx/chardet2) library to prevent garbled character issues.
++ Support multiple encodings.
+Auto-detect encodings using [chardet2](https://github.com/janx/chardet2) library.
 + Simple output report (XLS).
 Easy to filter.
-+ Can suppress known false errors by specifying Ignore List.
++ Suppress false errors by specifying Ignore List.
 + Source code is published here.
 You can modify as you like if you want.

 ### Precautions